fgxaos/mva_binding_site_prediction/README.md

 You can choose which experiment to run with the `cfg.yml` file.

+_Note: The 'fast_substring' kernel corresponds to the fast implementation of the substring kernel (see report)._

 ### Matlab part
 In the Matlab part, we implemented a C-SVM with the substring kernel.
 In order to run it, you can need to:
 - compute the gram matrices of each dataset with `test_kernel_substring.m` (change the dataset to load with the first line): this should give 6 matrices (2 for each dataset, one for training and one for test)